eclipseyy/FFLRandomizer/README.md

 Infinite thanks: https://towerreversed.neocities.org/, the "fledermaus" utility in particular.

 Contact: eclipseyy@gmx.com.
 PLEASE email me with your feedback, suggestions, etc!
+I haven't spent a lot of time playtesting it, so all feedback is super valuable.

 Version history: